timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 re-materialized and schedule a re-materialization to happen the next time the materialization job runs.

-This is now the default behavior for any new continuous aggregate built after the 1.7 upgrade or for any new instance built with version 1.7.
+Real-time aggregates are now the default behavior for any continuous aggregates.
-To revert the continuous aggregate to the pre 1.7 behavior (that is not including data that has not been materialized in your query) you can simply add the following parameter at creation time:
+To revert to previous behavior, in which the query touches materialized data only and doesn't combine with the latest raw data, add the following parameter when creating the continuous agggregate view

 timescaledb.materialized_only=true